Dhruv-Varshney-developer/Docusign-storacha/documentsigner/docs/fileUpload.md

-# 📄 PDF Upload Flow — Doc-Sign Frontend + API Integration
+# 📄 PDF Upload Flow — DocumentSigner Frontend + API Integration

-This guide walks you through the PDF upload flow we use in the **Doc-Sign** project.
+This guide walks you through the PDF upload flow we use in the **DocumentSigner** project.
 It's a simple and reusable setup using Next.js (App Router), a drag-n-drop UI component, and Storacha for decentralized file storage.

 ---